arpit0498/js_practice/README.md

 ### Q13:Create color variables in CSS.
 Two colors: primary and secondary.
 Now make your h1 of primary color, h2 of secondary color.
 Make two buttons, primary and secondary using the same color.
 Can you also set a font from Google Font?
 <a href="./13.color_variable_css/VanillaJS/">solutions</a>

+### Q14:Create two objects with name, age, and yuga as Ram, 25, Treta.
+Krishna, 31, Dwapar.
+Write a function which takes two objects and return the person with more age